Aquacot Side Effects

 9. Jinnouchi T, Mimura G, Sadanaga T, Ono K, Sakamoto Y "Proceedings: Study on the effect of long-term administration (one year) of trichlormethiazide upon glucose metabolism of SHR."
 Jpn Heart J 17 (1976): 412-3

-Not all side effects for Aquacot may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Aquacot may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Aquacot (trichlormethiazide)